KristofferC/Phon/README.txt

 * Can insert cohesive elements between grains in a Voronoi tesselated mesh.
 * Can currently export the mesh in formats readable by Abaqus and OOFEM

-Currently only support
-for reading files from Neper (http://neper.sourceforge.net/) and exporting to Abaqus and OOFEM.

 Contact Information
 -------------------
 Author: Kristoffer Carlsson